GI-NAS: Boosting Gradient Inversion Attacks Through Adaptive Neural Architecture Search: Related Work

-\textbf{Neural Architecture Search (NAS).} By automatically searching the optimal model architecture, NAS algorithms prove to be significantly effective in multiple visual tasks such as image restoration \cite{suganuma2018exploiting, chu2021fast}, semantic segmentation \cite{nekrasov2019fast, liu2019auto, chen2018searching}, and image classification \cite{real2019regularized, zoph2016neural, real2017large, zoph2018learning}.
-In image classification tasks, Zoph \textit{et al.} \cite{zoph2016neural, zoph2018learning} regularize the search space to a convolutional cell and construct a better architecture stacked by these cells using an RNN controller.
+By automatically searching the optimal model architecture, NAS algorithms have shown significant effectiveness in multiple visual tasks such as image restoration \cite{suganuma2018exploiting, chu2021fast}, semantic segmentation \cite{nekrasov2019fast, liu2019auto}, and image classification \cite{zoph2017neural, qin2023ag}.
+In image classification tasks, Zoph \textit{et al.} \cite{zoph2017neural} regularize the search space to a convolutional cell and construct a better architecture stacked by these cells using an RNN \cite{wang2016survey} controller.
 For semantic segmentation tasks, Liu \textit{et al.} \cite{liu2019auto} search for the optimal network on the level of hierarchical network architecture and extend NAS to dense image prediction.
-In terms of image restoration tasks, the HiNAS proposed by Zhang \textit{et al.} \cite{zhang2020memory} firstly employs the gradient-based NAS on the denoising task.
-Suganuma \textit{et al.} \cite{suganuma2018exploiting} exploit a better Convolutional Autoencoders (CAE) with standard network components through the evolutionary search, while Chu \textit{et al.} \cite{chu2021fast} discover a competitive lightweight model for image super-resolution via both micro and macro architecture search.
+In terms of image restoration tasks, Suganuma \textit{et al.} \cite{suganuma2018exploiting} exploit a better Convolutional Autoencoders (CAE) with standard network components through the evolutionary search, while Chu \textit{et al.} \cite{chu2021fast} discover a competitive lightweight model via both micro and macro architecture search.